-In the area of water activities, the facility must assure the safety of all individuals who participate in facility-sponsored events.
-For the purpose of this section, a water activity is defined as an activity which occurs in or on water that is knee deep or deeper on the majority of individuals participating in the event.
-To assure the safety of all individuals who participate, the requirements in subparagraphs (A) - (F) of this paragraph apply.
+(9) Water activities.
+A facility must assure the safety of all residents who participate in facility-sponsored events.
+For the purpose of this section, a water activity is defined as an activity which occurs in or on water that is knee deep or deeper on the majority of residents participating in the event.
+To ensure the safety of all individuals who participate, the requirements in subparagraphs (A) - (F) of this paragraph apply.

-(A) The facility must develop a policy statement regarding the water sites utilized by the facility.
-Water sites include, but are not limited to, lakes, amusement parks, and pools.
+(A) A facility must develop a policy statement regarding the water sites utilized by the facility.
+Water sites include lakes, amusement parks, and pools.

-(B) A minimum of one staff person with demonstrated proficiency in cardiopulmonary resuscitation (CPR) must be on duty and at the site when individuals are involved in water activities.
+(B) A minimum of one staff person, who is certified and has demonstrated proficiency in CPR must be on duty and at the site when residents are involved in water activities.

-(C) A minimum of one person with demonstrated proficiency in water life saving skills must be on duty and at the site when activities take place in or on water that is deep enough to require swimming for lifesaving retrieval.
+(C) A minimum of one person with demonstrated proficiency in water life- saving skills must be on duty and at the site when activities take place in or on water that is deep enough to require swimming for life-saving retrieval.
 This person must maintain supervision of the activity for its duration.

-(D) A sufficient number of staff or a combination of staff and volunteers must be available to meet the safety requirements of the group and /or specific individuals.
+(D) A sufficient number of staff or a combination of staff and volunteers must be available to meet the safety requirements of the group and specific residents .

-(E) Each individual's program plan must address each person's needs for safety when participating in water activities including, but not necessarily limited to, medical conditions; physical disabilities and/or behavioral needs which could pose a threat to safety; the ability to follow directions and instructions pertaining to water safety; the ability to swim independently; and, when called for, special precautions.
+(E) Each resident’s IPP must address each person's needs for safety when participating in water activities including medical conditions; physical disabilities and behavioral needs which could pose a threat to safety; the ability of residents to follow directions and instructions pertaining to water safety; the ability of residents to swim independently; and, when called for, special precautions.

-(F) If the interdisciplinary team recommends the use of a flotation device as a precaution for any individual to engage in water activities, it must be identified and precautions outlined in the individual program plan.
+(F) If the IDT recommends the use of a flotation device as a precaution for any resident to engage in water activities, it must be identified and the precautions outlined in the IPP .
 The device must be approved by the United States Coast Guard or be a specialized therapy flotation device utilized in the individual's therapy program.

-(10) In the area of communication, a facility may not prohibit a resident or employee from communicating in the person's native language with another resident or employee for the purpose of acquiring or providing care, training, or treatment.
+(10) Communication.
+A facility may not prohibit a resident or employee from communicating in the person's native language with another resident or employee for the purpose of acquiring or providing care, training, or treatment.

-(11) In the area of physical exams, a facility shall ensure that a resident is given at least one physical exam on a yearly basis by:
+(11) Physical exams.
+A facility must ensure that a resident is given at least one physical exam on a yearly basis by:

 (A) a person licensed to practice medicine in accordance with Texas Occupations Code, Chapter 155 (relating to License to Practice Medicine);